andronkyr/dingoes/README.md

 Compare website blocking effectiveness of popular public DNS servers

-This tool downloads the latest feed of malicious and deceptive websites from ~~hpHost~~ dofferent threat intelligence providers  and looks up whether these websites are blocked on popular third-party malware-blocking and anti-phishing DNS services.
+This tool downloads the latest feed of malicious and deceptive websites from ~~hpHost~~ different threat intelligence providers  and looks up whether these websites are blocked on popular third-party malware-blocking and anti-phishing DNS services.